CAS PO 327 Non-State Actors in International Relations

 CAS PO 329 International Political Economy

-Prereq: CAS EC 101 and EC 102.
+Prerequisite: CAS EC 101 and EC 102.
 Emphasizes the dynamic interaction between politics and economics to understand and explain historical and contemporary issues in international political economy, including international monetary, trade, investment, financial, and environmental relations.
 Considers emerging challenges and structures in the international political economy.
-(Meets with CAS IR 390).
+Meets with CAS IR 390.

 CAS PO 343 Europe and International Relations

 Provides an overview European affairs.
 Topics include the foreign policies of European nations, the dynamics of European integration, NATO, international migration and ethnic conflict, and European relations with the United States, Russia, and neighboring countries.
 Meets with CAS IR 250.

 CAS PO 351 China: from Revolution to Reform

 Explores the economic, political, and social upheavals that followed the Chinese revolution in 1949 and the cause of subsequent inauguration of reform in the late 1970s.
 Analyzes the tensions that brought about the 1989 upheaval in Tiananmen Square, as well as the implications of China’s emergence as an economic power.
 Meets with CAS IR 370.